unm-historiography/2015-spring/gibbs-comment.md

-this is my comment. brilliant!
+this is my comment. brilliant! really really brilliant!